colbad2/LaunchList/README.md

 This was a project to teach myself SwiftUI, but I became fond of it, and decided to give it the attention it deserved.

 Currently, the data is fixed in the various JSON files provided in the project.
-Loading the whole database is a big effort, and cannot be accomplished without running up against the API's throttle limits.
+Loading the whole database by API is a big effort, and cannot be accomplished in a short time span without running up against the API's throttle limits.
 I fully intend to build an online fetch, but that is a complicated effort, and I don't want to piss off the API providers before I get it right.
 So, I will get to that after I am happy with the UI.

 ## App TODOs
+Things that need to happen for a good app

 ### Core Data/JSON
 - load all JSON files into db when db is empty for that entity type
 - prefilled Core Data default data store